-The Bid cum Application Form is liable to be rejected if the above instructions, as applicable, are not complied with.
-Application made using incorrect UPI handle or using a bank account of an SCSB or SCSBs which is not mentioned in the Annexure 'A' to the SEBI circular SEBI/HO/CFD/DIL2/CIR/P/2019/85 dated July 26, 2019 is
+The Bid cum Application Form was liable to be rejected if the above instructions, as applicable, was not complied with.
+Application made using incorrect UPI handle or using a bank account of an SCSB or SCSBs which is not mentioned in the Annexure 'A' to the SEBI circular SEBI/HO/CFD/DIL2/CIR/P/2019/85 dated July 26, 2019 is liable to be rejected.